Hotshot824/WSP-Pages/README.md

 * 8080 (gui for database, phpMyAdmin.)
 * 3306 (database service)

+If your CPU not support tensorflow 2.6.0, Can using `docker_image/wsp-server-compiler-tensorflow` to build self image.

 ## Configure
 * Web server php config at `web_server/config/php.ini`
 * SQL initialization script file at `db_server/init/`